BigFatDog/parcoords-es/README.md

 ES6 module of Syntagmatic's [Parallel Coordinates](https://github.com/syntagmatic/parallel-coordinates) (aka. parcoords).
 This library is completely based on D3 V5 API.

+***
+##Note
+parcoords-es v2.0.0 has identical features to v1.0.3.
+If you are using v1.0.3, there is no need to upgrade for now.

+Starting with v2.0.0, parcoords-es internally has been refactored to api modules.
+Please refer to [release notes](https://github.com/BigFatDog/parcoords-es/releases/tag/v2.0.0) for details.
+***

 ## Features

 Please refer to [Parallel Coordinates](https://github.com/syntagmatic/parallel-coordinates)'s project page for concepts and API usage